lianghu83/sandbox/CarND-Capstone/README.md

 5. Select training images - roughly equal number of red, yellow, green, and unknown/no light scenarios, and label them using a labeling tool.
 We used [labelImg](https://github.com/tzutalin/labelImg).
 6. Follow the instructions [here](https://github.com/AlexeyAB/darknet#how-to-train-tiny-yolo-to-detect-your-custom-objects) to start training a classifier for traffic light detection.
 7. Stop training when the average loss (error) is less than 0.5.
+Save the weights file, e.g. `traffic_lights-simulator.weights`
-8. Convert the resulting YOLO v3 weights to Keras H5 format using a YOLO v3 Keras conversion and implementation tool, e.g. [keras-yolo3](https://github.com/qqwweee/keras-yolo3).
+8. Convert the resulting YOLO v3 weights to Keras HDF5 format using a YOLO v3 Keras conversion and implementation tool.
+We used [keras-yolo3](https://github.com/qqwweee/keras-yolo3), as follows:

+`pip install configparser`

+`cd /capstone/ros/src/tl_detector/light_classification/yolo3/train`

+e.g. converting YOLOv3 weights for simulator images to Keras HDF5 format:

+`python convert.py traffic_lights-tiny.cfg ../traffic_lights-simulator.weights ../traffic_lights_weights-simulator.h5`

+`rm ../traffic_lights-simulator.weights`

 9. Update tl_classifier.py to use the weights along with the keras-yolo3 API to predict traffic lights and their states.
+Ensure appropriate weights file is used for simulator vs. site case.

 ## Installation